g0v-data/g0v-hackmd-archive/notes/DnII3eWfRQummlrAxiIXgA.md

 # Choosing the best Automated testing tool based on browser support.

 Browser support refers to the ability of a certain website or web app to function consistently on different web browsers (Chrome, Mozilla Firefox, Safari, and Microsoft Edge).
 If your favourite automated testing tool can work across major browsers, you can have peace of mind that your app works no matter the browser choice of your users.
 The essence of considering browser support is that cross-browser testing is one of the major tests carried out by testers and devs.
-Now, take a look at all three automated testing tools in terms of browser support.
+Now, take a look at all three automated testing tools in terms of browser support:

 <p><strong>Cypress:</strong> Cypress supports major browsers like Chromium and Firefox. <a href="https://docs.cypress.io/guides/guides/launching-browsers#WebKit-Experimental">It has experimental support for Safari</a>.
 This means some features will not work properly.
 Aside from this, it has good support on Chrome, Firefox, and Edge.
 It can run tests across multiple browser versions directly from the Cypress test runner, which makes it convenient to run tests on older browser versions, maintained versions, and unreleased versions.</p>